-A method blank is a volume of commercially available water and internal standard/surrogate mix carried through the entire analytical scheme.
-The method blank volume must be approximately equal to the sample volume.

-- 1. A method blank analysis must be performed every 12 hours and must be analyzed immediately after calibration and prior to the analysis of any samples. - 2.
+- 1. A method blank is 5 mL of commercially available water and internal standard/surrogate mix carried through the entire analytical scheme.
+For the medium level analysis (methanol dilution), the method blank volume must be $100 \,\mu\text{L}$ of methanol in 5 mL of purge water. - 2.
+A method blank analysis must be performed every 12 hours and must be analyzed immediately after calibration and prior to the analysis of any samples. - 3.
 The method blank must contain less than the RL of all volatile target compounds, and less than five times the RLs of acetone, 2-butanone and methylene chloride.
 A maximum of two method blanks may be run.
 If both method blanks fail, the source of the contamination must be investigated prior to re-tuning the instrument.